Chateau

 Style of architecture Baroque

-A piece of interesting data was recorded in 1473 when three quarters of the fortress belonged to Kuneš of Olbramovice.
-The owner of the castle chose a different piece of land in the southern part of Kácov on the edge of a rocky slope steeply falling towards the Sázava.
-This slope created a naturally formed fortification which was complemented by an artificial fortification, which since then has disappeared, on the north side.
-The original aspect of the fortress cannot be envisaged after several reconstructions.
+The fortress on the site of the chateau is dated 1473, when three quarters of it belonged to Kuneš of Olbramovice.
+The builder chose a site in the southern part of Kácov on the edge of a rocky slope falling steeply to the Sázava River.
+This slope formed a natural fortification, which was supplemented on the northern side by an artificial fortification, which has now completely disappeared.
+The original form of the fortress cannot be reconstructed after several reconstructions.

-Under the reign of Jan Oktavián Kinský, a serfs’ rebellion arose in the Kácov Estate in 1627 and the rebels also ransacked the fortress.
-It was only Bnigna Kateřina of Lobkovice who had it reconstructed after1630.
-A smaller one floored Baroque style chateau was created.
-Its ground floor was built from stone and the first floor from wood.
+In 1627, during the reign of Jan Oktavián Kinský, a serf uprising broke out on the Kákovský estate and the rebels plundered the fortress.
+It was not until 1630 that Benigna Katherine of Lobkowitz had it repaired and enlarged.
+A small one-storey Baroque chateau was built, with a stone ground floor and a wooden first floor.
 The chateau was further extended under the ownership of František Scheidler.
-The Tuscany princess Anna Marie Františka had the dilapidated Kácov chateau, which had not received much attention from its previous owners with many debts, reconstructed in the style of a Baroque North Italian noble seat.
-This reconstruction completely changed the look of the former fortress building, removed the last part of the old fortification and there were only a few foundation walls left from the old building.
-The new chateau was built on a uneven terrain, therefore its south front which was orientated towards the Sázava had two floors while the north, with the main entrance, had only one floor.
-The chateau was based on an oblong ground plan whilst the shorter western and eastern sides were decorated with turret like projections.
-These projections were as tall as the main building and therefore were highlighted with Baroque cupolas.
-As far as the interior is concerned, the axis of the main chateau building was formed by a passage going through both floors and which, at its highest point, was taller than the roof of the chateau and formed an oblong semi-floor which gave the chateau its typical silhouette.
-The passages lead to most of the rooms.
-The interiors had mostly stucco decorations.
-The richest decor was concentrated in the chateau chapel.
-The front walls were decorated with murals of various figures in blind windows.
-The chateau was divided from the square with a simple wall with a Baroque gate.
-This appearance of the chateau has been preserved practically to date.
+Between 1727 and 1733, the Tuscan Princess Anna Maria Franziska had the ruined castle in Kács, which had been neglected by its previous indebted owners, rebuilt in the style of a Baroque northern Italian noble residence.
+The reconstruction completely changed the appearance of the former fortress area, removed the last remnants of the fortifications and only some of the foundation walls of the old building remain.
+The new castle was built on uneven terrain, so its southern facade facing the Sázava River was two-storeyed, while the northern facade, which included the main entrance, was single-storeyed.
+The castle was based on a rectangular plan, with the shorter western and eastern sides decorated with tower-like projections.
+These projections were as high as the main building and were therefore accentuated by Baroque onion-shaped towers.
+Inside, the axis of the castle building was a corridor running through both floors, which at its highest part surmounted the roof of the castle in the form of a rectangular half-moat, thus creating a silhouette typical of the castle.
+The corridor was the entrance to most of the rooms.
+The interiors were decorated mainly with stucco.
+The richest decoration was in the chateau chapel.
+The facade was decorated with murals representing various figures in the blind windows.
+The castle was separated from the square by a plain wall with a Baroque gate.
+The castle has been preserved in this form practically until today.

 Map